Kfoster14/Adventure_Travel_Terminal_App/README.md

     - explain how a member of the target audience will use it</font>

 A5.
-- Statement of purpose: The purpose of this application is to provide people interested in adventure travel within Australia the chance to book adventure activities in the city of their choice using a simple, user-friendly app.
+- Statement of purpose: The purpose of this application is to provide people interested in adventure travel within Australia the chance to book adventure activities in either Sydney or Brisbane using a simple, user-friendly app.
 - The problem to be solved in this application is to provide a simple travel app for adventure enthusiasts to book their travel.
 I am developing the app to cater for a niche section of the travel market.
-- The target audience is people who are booking travel specifically to take part in select adventure activities located in the Brisbane and Sydney.
+- The target audience is people who are booking travel specifically to take part in select adventure activities located in the cities Brisbane and Sydney.

 - The target audience will use the application by:
     1. Clicking on the app, which will produce a welcome message "Welcome to Adventure Travel!" and a prompt for the user to start using the app.
     2. Selecting from one of the following main menu options to choose from:
-            - View list of adventure activities (Brisbane and Sydney)
+            - List of adventure activities (Brisbane and Sydney)
             - Book your adventure
             - Cancel your booking
             - Exit the app
     3. Viewing a list of activities available in the cities Brisbane and Sydney.
-    4. Selecting a city and an adventure activity followed by the message prompt "Do you want to book this adventure?"
+    4. Selecting a city and an adventure activity followed by the message prompt "Would you like to book this adventure?"
     5. Selecting from the options "Yes, I want to book this adventure" or "No, take me back to the list of activities".
-        - If the selected option is "Yes", they will be prompted by the message Registering with the adventure travel company by entering their contact details: first name, last name, home address and email address (input).
+        - If the selected option is "Yes", they will be prompted by the message "Please register your details."
+            - Registering with the adventure travel company by entering their contact details: first name, last name, home address and email address (input).
             - The app will check that all user details have been entered.
-        - If any of the fields are missing, the user is prompted to "try again".
+                - If any of the fields are missing, the user is prompted to "try again", otherwise the following message will be displayed "Thank you for your details.
+You are now registered."
-        "When do you want to travel?"The successful entry of a user's details will prompt the message
+            - The successful entry of a user's details will prompt the message "When would you like to travel?"
-        - If the selected option is "No", they will be taken back to step 4 (Selecting a city and an adventure activity).
+        - If the selected option is "No", they will be taken back to step 4 (Select a city and an adventure activity).
-    6. Selecting from a list of available dates for the activity and city followed by the message "You are booked for x activity in x city on the x date.
-Your booking ID is x".
+    6. Selecting an option from a list of available dates for the activity and city in which it is located, followed by the message "You are booked for x activity in x city on the x date."
+A booking ID is generated.
     7. Selecting the option "cancel your booking" prompts the message "Are you sure that you want to cancel this activity?"
         - If the selected option is "Yes", they will be prompted by the message "Please enter your booking ID."
             - The user will enter their booking ID.